sicajc/my_dc_notes/dc_notes_day3.md

 Can be set on memory.

 ## Before APR
-1. prepare verilog file and sdc
+1. prepare verilog file and sdc to do APR
-2. Dont use ddc, since dont touch network and ideal network => CTS dead
+2. Dont use ddc for APR, since dont touch network and ideal network => CTS dead
 3. Save ddc after synthesis no matter what!

 ## Add ROM cell into Synopsys